 Two Basic Lagers

 1. Pilsner, a crisp, bitter lager, originated in Bohemia, in what is now the Czech Republic.
-If you've had mass-market beer, you've had the pilsner style, but don't write pilsner off — if made properly, it's bright-flavored and snappy, with the backbone to stand up to spicy Asian flavors and oily fish and the appetizing sharpness for grilled sausage.
+If you've had mass-market beer, you've had the pilsner style, but don't write pilsner off — if made properly, it's bright-flavored and snappy, with the appetizing sharpness for grilled sausage and the backbone to stand up to spicy Asian flavors and oily fish.
 Check out German- or Czech-brewed pilsners for the old-school pilsner experience.
 Certain small American breweries have been making excellent pilsners of late, as well.

 2. Bock beers are strong, dark and flavorful, with yeasty, malty flavors.
 They've got a roasty, caramely, barley-based sweetness braced with bitter structure, and are perfect alongside pork and root vegetables.
 Doppelbock is even stronger, and excellent with bolder cheeses.